lammps/lammps/doc/src/Developer_unittest.rst

 point operation is at about 2.2e-16, the achievable precision for the tests is lower due to most numbers being sums over intermediate results and the non-associativity of floating point math leading to larger errors.
+In some cases specific properties of the tested style.
 As a rule of thumb, the test epsilon can often be in the range 5.0e-14 to 1.0e-13.
 But for "noisy" force kernels, e.g. those a larger amount of arithmetic operations involving `exp()`, `log()` or `sin()` functions, and also due to the effect of compiler optimization or differences between compilers or platforms, epsilon may need to be further relaxed, sometimes epsilon can be relaxed to 1.0e-12.
 If interpolation or lookup tables are used, epsilon may need to be set to 1.0e-10 or even higher.